 To keep the biscuit from dropping and turning out puffy, don’t knead the mixture of beaten eggs and flour with a spoon.
 Use a silicone spatula.
 It will not damage the delicate texture of the future biscuit and it will not fall.

 This procedure has far more cons than pros.
 It only browns the bird, with no effect on the juiciness of the meat.
 But opening and closing the oven door for watering will significantly increase the cooking time.
 Chefs advise that for a golden crust, it is better to grease the carcass with vegetable oil before putting it in the oven.

-Use a ladle for making pancakes and pancakes
+Using a ladle for making pancakes

 We are used to frying pancakes by spreading the batter with a ladle.
 But habit is not always about convenience.
 Before we learned to wield it, we used to get dozens of lumps instead of pancakes.
 To fry pancakes faster and more accurately, chefs advise using a plastic bottle.
 It is easier to dose the batter for pancakes or pancakes, and even a child can cope with this task.

 Baking a dish in foil is a very convenient way to make dinner and not get the tray dirty.
 But studies have shown that acidic foods like tomatoes, citrus, pineapples, and apples absorb a lot of aluminum from it – even when stored.
 Therefore, it is better to either abandon the foil, or bake without such a garnish.